Lisa Monaco will seek to restore Justice Dept. norms attacked by Trump

 Monaco’s nomination is not expected to generate much resistance from Senate Republicans, particularly given the format of Tuesday’s hearings, where she will be questioned at the same time as Vanita Gupta, Biden’s nominee to the No. 3 position at Justice.

-Gupta, a civil rights advocate and a Justice Department veteran, is likely to draw much more attention from lawmakers at the hearing, as some Republicans have signaled unhappiness with her nomination, and both parties seek to make points on politically loaded issues of voting, policing, and minority rights.
+Gupta, a civil rights advocate and a Justice Department veteran, is likely to draw much more attention from lawmakers at the hearing, as some Republicans have signaled unhappiness with her nomination and both parties seek to make points on politically loaded issues of voting, policing and minority rights.